Gun laws in North Carolina

 Gun laws in North Carolina regulate the sale, possession, and use of firearms and ammunition in the U.S. state of North Carolina.

 North Carolina is a permissive state for firearms ownership.
 The state maintains concealed carry reciprocity with any other state so long as the permit is valid.

 Summary table

 State constitutional provisions

 Article I, section 30 of the Constitution of North Carolina states:

 “A well regulated militia being necessary to the security of a free State, the right of the people to keep and bear arms shall not be infringed; and, as standing armies in time of peace are dangerous to liberty, they shall not be maintained, and the military shall be kept under strict subordination to, and governed by, the civil power.
 Nothing herein shall justify the practice of carrying concealed weapons, or prevent the General Assembly from enacting penal statutes against that practice.”

 Common law

 North Carolina is a common law state.
 Appearing in a public place, armed with a firearm, may be an affray at common law depending on the circumstances.
 In State v.
-Huntley (1843), it was ruled, in part:
+Huntley (1843), the North Carolina Supreme Court ruled, in part: